 Approved Donation Percentage.
 A percentage of a qualified donation’s value approved by the department in connection with an allocation of donation LIHTC, not to exceed 50%; provided, however, that the department may increase the approved donation percentage to not more than 65% of the qualified donation’s value if the department deems the increase to be necessary to the project’s viability and determines that there is sufficient Massachusetts low-income housing tax credit available to permit such an increase, subject to 760 CMR 54.04(3).

-Authorization Ceiling. $20,000,000 until January 1, 2020, and $10,000,000 thereafter, or such greater or lesser amount as may be specifically authorized by statute.
+Authorization Ceiling. (a) for preservation LIHTC, $5,000,000 until January 1, 2025, and, thereafter, such greater or lesser amount as may be specifically authorized by statute; and (b) for all other standard LIHTC and donation LIHTC, $20,000,000 until January 1, 2025, and $10,000,000 thereafter, or such greater or lesser amount as may be specifically authorized by statute.

 Building Identification Number.
 The identification number assigned to each building in a qualified Massachusetts project by the Department.